 • Cost: Taken together, the average cost of CoolSculpting plus Ultherapy (according to RealSelf) is pretty close to the average cost of gynecomastia surgery.
 If you need more than one session of either procedure, you’re almost certain to approximate or exceed the cost of male breast reduction.

-What’s ironic to us is that when guys choose a true gynecomastia specialist, puffy nipples can be banished in a morning’s surgery.
+What’s ironic to us is that a simple morning’s surgery with us in Boca Raton can fix puffy nipples for good.
 The procedure takes roughly 90 minutes, start to finish, then the patient is home to rest, taking a few days to a week off work.
 What’s more, RealSelf reports a 96% “worth it” rating!
 Compared to other ideas for getting rid of man boobs, surgery is the poster child for “tried and true.”

-We’re waiting to talk with you about your puffy nipples here in New York.
+We’re waiting to talk with you about your puffy nipples.
 Plan to come see us and get the problem taken care of.
 Call 561-367-9101 and let’s talk about making it happen.

 Photo by cottonbro from Pexels